Lost in the Stars (2022 film): Plot

-He Fei and his wife Li Muzi are celebrating the first anniversary of their marriage at an island resort in Barlandia, a fictional Southeast Asian country that appears to have Malay and Thai as their official languages.
+He Fei and his wife Li Muzi are celebrating the first anniversary of their marriage at an island resort in the fictional Southeast Asian nation of Barlandia.
 When Muzi goes missing, the local police refuse to open an investigation, citing the lack of evidence of a crime.
 Two weeks later, He Fei angrily confronts the police and is thrown out of the station.
 However, a man named Officer Zheng, who is fluent in Chinese, expresses some sympathy towards him.
 He Fei wakes up the next day and finds an unknown woman in his room pretending to be Muzi.
 She possesses a fake passport with Muzi's name.
 He Fei summons Officer Zheng, only to find that photographs of Muzi on his phone have been replaced with photographs of the unknown woman.
 Moreover, the woman knows intimate personal details that only Muzi should know.
-He Fei goes to a book store to find surveillance footage of his wife purchasing a book, but the footage has been replaced to include the woman instead.
+He Fei goes to a book store to find surveillance footage of his wife, but the footage has been replaced to include the woman instead.
 At a bar, He Fei sees a news segment about a successful lawyer named Chen Mai, and hires her to prove that the unknown woman is not Muzi.

 Chen Mai finds evidence that the unknown woman is part of a criminal group who steals the identities of wealthy men's wives.
 Chen Mai notices that a car is following her and He Fei around Barlandia.
 She leads He Fei to a hideout where they find further evidence of the group's identity theft activities.
 As they exit the hideout, they are pursued by a mercenary who tries to kill them with a shotgun, but they successfully escape.
 Chen Mai then tracks down the local photographer who took photographs of He Fei and Muzi.
 The photographer demands money in exchange for testifying to the police.
 He Fei pays the photographer.
 On the way to the police station, Chen Mai accuses He Fei of hiding something from her.
 He Fei fires Chen Mai and tries to exit her jeep with the photographer.
 A sniper who was following them shoots and kills the photographer.
 He Fei decides to leave and return to China, but the unknown woman confronts him in his resort's room.
 The woman hits her own head with a glass bottle, whereupon security guards enter the room and arrest He Fei.